ricehung29/phpsheetsv4-nogcp/README.md

   <img src="https://github.com/ricehung29/phpsheetsv4-nogcp/blob/main/source/thrid.png?raw=true" width=40%></img>

   3. Use the returned data <br>
   Using a foreach , we can print the data out and display it .
 Data will be returned as an array , with first column be [0] and second be [1] etc .
 First row will be deleted as reference row in excel .
+Learn more in /examples/index.php .

   <img src="https://github.com/ricehung29/phpsheetsv4-nogcp/blob/main/source/excel_compare.png?raw=true" width=40%></img>
   <img src="https://github.com/ricehung29/phpsheetsv4-nogcp/blob/main/source/web_example.png?raw=true" width=40%></img><br>